olentoTM/Full-Stack-Project-03/README.md

 5. /api/label/:label - Fetches all documents that have the same label name (Case sensitive!
 Has to be written exactly as it is in the database.
 Otherwise documents are not found.)

 6. /api/add - Adds a new document to the database.
 The document values are provided as URL parameters.
   - **Example:** /api/add/?title=Zero+Point&artist=Rob+Clouth&year=2020&label=Mesh&catno=MESH029&cover=https://f4.bcbits.com/img/a3010879936_10.jpg (Adding the link to the cover artwork doesn't always work like this.
-The above example works well when passed through Postman.)
+The example works well when passed through Postman.)

 7. /api/update/:id - Updates a single document based on the given ID.
 The user inputs only the parameters they want to update and gives them new values.